Ventuscoder/word-info/README.md

 # word-info

 This is a React.js app that I made.
 It essentially works like a dictionary, returning the meaning of the text that the user types in a formatted manner.
+The API I used in my app belongs to the developer(s) at [Dictionary API](https://dictionaryapi.dev/).

 Main concepts I learnt from making this project (in no particular order) :
 1. Using an API within react